SQMah/ai-blocks-admin/README.md

 # Admin panel for data management

-This is an admin panel for managing user and class information using Auth0 authentication.
+This is an admin panel for managing user and class information using Auth0 authentication and DynamoDB for class databse.

 ## Features
-- Create classes (unfinish)
+- Create classes
-    - teacherss, capacity and modules
+    - create class with inputed teachers, capacity and modules
-- Manage classes (unfinish)
+- Manage classes
-    - managed students enrolled
+    - manage students enrolled
+    - update class capacity and class name
     - update avaiables modules
     - delete class
 - Manage users